A new self-consistent analytical method to calculate the behavior of boron dust particles in plasma!

 This research was conducted in collaboration with Mamoru Shoji, Gakushi Kawamura, and Suguru Masuzaki of the National Institute for Fusion Science, Roman Smirnov of the University of California, and Yasunori Tanaka of the Kanazawa University, Federico Nespoli, Erik Gilson, and Robert Lunsford of the Princeton Plasma Physics Laboratory.

-The results of this research were published in Contributions to Plasma Physics, an American scientific journal, on 29th February, 2024.
+The results of this research were published on 29 February 2024 in Contributions to Plasma Physics, an international online journal on plasma physics.